GAME-CLI-SRV-DEV/.github/profile/README.md

-# AnarchyConnect BETA is out
+# AnarchyConnect is shutting down and it will be rebranded in future
 ## ViaProxyConnect
 ViaProxyConnect Should Be Used as `address_port_version.viaproxy.anarchyconnect.duckdns.org:56114`